brynne8/mariadb-documentation/mariadb-administration/server-monitoring-logs/general-query-log/README.md

 ## Choosing the General Query Log Output Destination

-The general query log can either be written to a file on disk, or it can be written to the <a undefined>general_log</a> table in the [mysql](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/) database.
+The general query log can either be written to a file on disk, or it can be written to the [general_log](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqlgeneral_log-table/) table in the [mysql](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/) database.
 To choose the general query log output destination, set the <a undefined>log_output</a> system variable.

 ### Writing the General Query Log to a File